UPHSL-CCS/data-warehouse-j4a-project-cs1koolklub/Project/Documentation.md

 ---

-### 4. Key Business Findings
+###4.
+Key Business Findings
-The interactive dashboard based on these views delivered the following critical results:

-**Critical Finding:** The calculated Customer Retention Rate was 0%.
-This indicates a severe lack of repeat business and a major priority for loyalty program development.
+The insights generated from the interactive dashboard revealed several important business trends:

+**1. Customer Retention Issue**
+  The Customer Retention Rate was measured at 0%, meaning no customers returned to make a second purchase.
+This highlights a major opportunity and an urgent need to implement a customer loyalty or retention strategy.

+**2. High Return Rate Categories**
-**High Cost Driver:** Electronics and Home Appliances were identified as having the highest return rates, suggesting quality control or product description issues.
+  Electronics and Home Appliances showed the highest product return rates.
+These categories may require deeper investigation into product quality, customer expectations, or inaccurate product descriptions.

+**3. Sales Timing Optimization**
-**Sales Optimization:** Thursday and Friday are the peak sales days, confirming the best time to deploy marketing promotions.
+  Thursday and Friday were identified as the highest-performing sales days.
+These days present the best opportunity to schedule marketing campaigns, promotions, and product launches for maximum impact.